 Finally, we have that book created and listed through Kindle Direct Publishing:

-With a slightly lower printing cost, Amazon’s revenue is $5.72 per sale (on Amazon) and $2.73 through their distribution network.
+With a slightly lower printing cost, Amazon’s revenue is $5.72 per sale (on Amazon) and $2.73 through its distribution network.

 That’s not bad, but it isn’t as good as keeping 100% of the revenue from selling directly to your readers.